Azure/fta-aks-operations/articles/resource-management.md

 ## Recommendations for resource management

-- Define **resource requests and limits** on all pods.
+- Define **resource requests and limits** on all your pods.
 For critical pods in production, set the resource requests and limits to equal numbers so that the [QoS class](https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/) of the pods will be set to **Guaranteed**.
 - Use **resource quotas** on namespaces to reduce the side effects of different applications running on the same cluster.
 Use **LimitRange** to apply the default requests and limits to pods on which the resource requests and limits are not defined.
 - Enable [Azure Policy](https://docs.microsoft.com/azure/aks/policy-reference) to enforce the CPU and memory limit on pods.
 - Enable [Container Insights](https://docs.microsoft.com/azure/azure-monitor/containers/container-insights-overview) to monitor the resource usage of pods and nodes.
 Adjust the resource requests and limits accordingly.